 Step 8 - READ CAREFULLY the instructions on the subject selection page.
 Complete your subject selections, complete your additional preferences, then ensure you click "Save" at the bottom.
-You may further edit subject choices until closing date - 8.30am, Tuesday 6 September.
+You may further edit subject choices until closing date - 9.00am on Tuesday 12th September 2023.

-Step 9 - Return to "Subject Selection" tab to check subjects and print "Subject Selection" report for
+Step 9 - Return to "Subject Selection" tab to check subjects and print "Subject Selection" report for signing by parent.

-Any queries please see Mr Armstrong in the office or via email on darms1@eq.edu.au
+Any queries please see Miss Morel in the office or via email on cmore2@eq.edu.au

-SUBJECTS OFFERED TO YEAR 9 STUDENTS IN 2023
+SUBJECTS OFFERED TO YEAR 9 STUDENTS IN 2024